espocrm/documentation/docs/development/view.md

             },
         },

-        // called when the view is removed
+        // Called when the view is removed.
-        // useful for destroying some event listeners inialized for the view
+        // Useful for destroying some event listeners inialized for the view.
-        onRemove: function () {
+        onRemove: function () {},

-        },

-        // custom method
+        // A custom method.
-        actionTest: function () {
+        actionTest: function () {},

-        },
     });
 });
 ```